rubidev68/claude-code-litellm/README.md

    *   `ANTHROPIC_API_KEY`: (Optional) Needed only if proxying *to* Anthropic models.
    *   `OPENAI_API_KEY`: Your OpenAI API key (Required if using the default OpenAI preference or as fallback).
+   *   `OPENAI_API_BASE`: (Optional) Custom OpenAI API base URL.
+Use this to point to your own LiteLLM proxy or compatible endpoint.
    *   `GEMINI_API_KEY`: Your Google AI Studio (Gemini) API key (Required if PREFERRED_PROVIDER=google).
    *   `PREFERRED_PROVIDER` (Optional): Set to `openai` (default) or `google`.
 This determines the primary backend for mapping `haiku`/`sonnet`.
    *   `BIG_MODEL` (Optional): The model to map `sonnet` requests to.
 Defaults to `gpt-4.1` (if `PREFERRED_PROVIDER=openai`) or `gemini-2.5-pro-preview-03-25`.